 - 8 cups baked cornbread, cubed and slightly stale (see notes below)

 - 1 ½ cups chicken broth, divided

 - Grease a 3 quart baking dish.
 Set aside.

-Check the stuffing after 30 minutes.
-If it is browning too quickly, cover with foil for remaining baking time.
+- Check your stuffing at 30 minutes.
+If it’s browning too quickly, lightly tent with foil for remaining bake time.

 How to dry cornbread for stuffing:You don't need rock hard bread cubes to make stuffing but slightly stale helps the cubes hold their shape better when combined with the remaining stuffing ingredients.
 Here are two options for making stale bread cubes:

 - Place cubed cornbread on a baking sheet and allow to dry out on the countertop for several hours.
 Turn cubes as needed so all sides dry out.